 iMeetingX for quick notes and follow-ups

-This is what I used to do before: During meetings that require note-taking, keep the Notes app open to quickly record important stuff on the go.
+This is what we used to do before: During meetings that require note-taking, keep the Notes app open to quickly record important stuff on the go.
 For sure, it works.
 But you come out of the meeting with a messy draft — lots of data and thoughts you won’t be able to make sense of tomorrow.
-So I just spent half an hour after every meeting to organize and sometimes completely rewrite my notes.
+So we just spent half an hour after every meeting to organize and sometimes completely rewrite notes.

 As mentioned before, Zoom allows you to record meetings.
 But there are two reasons why you might have a problem with that: 1) You have a basic plan and don’t want to waste local storage on meetings that you’re not even sure need to be recorded; 2) You simply forget to press the button.
 Backtrack is a powerful Mac app that solves both.

 Essentially, Backtrack is a utility living in the menu bar — always listening and recording audio on Mac.
 So yes, it records your meetings even if you don’t ask it to.
 Before you go “Nah, that’s creepy,” let me mention Backtrack automatically overwrites audio every 60 minutes.
 So unless you choose to save it, the app won’t be keeping your conversations for too long.
 Recordings are saved locally on Mac — not even shared to iCloud — so you don’t need to worry about privacy.